yrizos/brainfart/README.md

 ##Boring

-Brainfart is licensed under the [WTFPL](http://www.wtfpl.net/), see `LICENSE.txt` for the full text of the license.
+Brainfart is licensed under the [WTFPL](http://www.wtfpl.net/), see `license` for the full text of the license.